 Read about our loan program on the Borrow It page.

 We can set up an informational display or conduct equipment demonstrations at your next outreach event, such as open houses, group meetings or exhibits.
 Our displays provide general information about accessing our services and include examples of assistive technology.
 We can also present about our services and provide an overview of AT.
+Read more about this service on our Public Awareness Information page.

 We are available to provide training and/or workshops to your staff, either in person or remotely.
 These trainings can include instruction on specific devices, the application of devices, or ways to consider Assistive Technology.
 The purpose of staff training is to develop skill building and increase competencies.
 We will either conduct the training ourselves or hire a trainer.
+Read more about this service on our Group Trainings page.

 Examples of trainings we have provided include: